 Interestingly, she mentioned that once the form ceased functioning properly, a green button would appear in the address bar, which I assumed could potentially indicate some sort of security feature or warning.

 At this point, I realized I needed to take a systematic approach to diagnose the issue.
-My immediate plans involve checking whether her Chrome browser is updated to the latest version, as outdated Software could contribute to security-related problems.
+My immediate plans involve checking whether her Chrome browser is updated to the latest version, as outdated software could contribute to security-related problems.
 Additionally, I’m considering recommending that she switches to Internet Explorer should this situation arise again, as it might handle the site’s security settings differently.

 While I am still working on getting to the bottom of this problem, it has been a reminder of the importance of online security.
 For anyone who may encounter similar website issues, ensuring your browser is current and checking the site’s SSL status can often be the first steps toward resolution.